jetlinkio/jetlink-javascript-sdk/README.md

 ```javascript
 Jetlink.Options.LauncherWidth = 80;
 ```
 * `LauncherStyleBehaviour` - If LauncherStyleBehaviour has been set, LauncherHeight and LauncherWidth is applied.
-Launcher style behaviours : "default", "custom"
+Available Behaviours: "default" or "custom"
 ```javascript
 Jetlink.Options.LauncherStyleBehaviour = "default";
 ```